Senate fails to advance 'targeted' $300B coronavirus bill; relief in limbo

 Senate Majority Leader Mitch McConnell, R-Ky., devised the plan with Republicans, though he'd need at least seven Democrats to join him if the legislation was ever intended to clear the 60-vote threshold.

+McConnell's office pegged the cost of the bill as $300 billion, which includes spending offsets.

-Though Democrats were not involved in drafting the plan, McConnell blamed the bill's failure on the opposing party and accused them of not wanting to deliver a bipartisan bill to President Trump before the election on Nov.
+McConnell blamed the bill's failure on Democrats and accused them of not wanting to deliver a bipartisan bill to President Trump before the election on Nov.
 3.

 "[W]orking families have suffered and waited and wondered whether Washington Democrats really care more about hurting President Trump than helping them through this crisis," McConnell said in a floor speech prior to the vote.